ssloy/ssloy.github.io/docs/tinyrenderer/bresenham.md

 sys     0m0.000s
 ```

-So, on my machine it took 4.9 seconds to draw 16 millions of lines with full compiler optimization settings `-O3`.
+So, on my machine it took 4.9 seconds to draw 16 millions lines with full compiler optimization settings `-O3` turned on.

 Where can we optimize the code?
 I ran the profiler and I saw that the majority of time is spent in the  `framebuffer.set()` calls,
-but the best we can do is to inline the function and it is out of the scope.
+but the best we can do is to inline the function and it is out of the scope of this text.

-But we can optimize the computation of `y`.
+We can, however, optimize the computation of `y`.
 In fact, we saw that $y(t)= a_y + t \cdot (b_y-a_y)$, and $t(x) = (x-a_x)/(b_x-a_x)$.
 Therefore,